-Cable Assemblies Designed and Built for High Moisture and Humidity
+Cable Assemblies Designed and Built for High Moisture & Humidity

 When the environment that a cable assembly is to be installed in includes high moisture, high humidity, and the potential for the assembly to be immersed in water, the designer needs to be concerned with the assembly's ability to be able to provide years of use without pre-mature failure.
 To do this the designer must take into consideration the cable assembly or wire harnesses ability to not allow ingress of water, along with the capability to retard and prevent any fungal growth on the cable assembly.